yielda-game/yielda-game.github.io/_posts/2022-09-17-so-you-want-to-be-a-crypto-gambling-influencer.md

     <img src="{{ site.url }}{{ site.baseurl }}/assets/images/crypto-gambling.png">
 </figure>

-Are you building a social media community in that crossover point where crypto investing meets online gambling?
-Let's do some business!
+Are you building a social media community at that crossover point where crypto investing meets online gambling? **Let's do business!**

 PonziFarm is running live on the testnets right now, but we want to build a community of interest before we launch on the mainnets, hopefully within the next couple of months.